azra-gordy/python-intermediate-rivercatchment/README.md

 ## Main features
 Here are some key features of Inflam:

-- Provide basic statistical analysies of data
+- Provide basic statistical analysies of data.
-- Ability to work on measurement data in Comma-Separated Value (CSV) format
+- Ability to work on measurement data in Comma-Separated Value (CSV) and JavaScript Object Notation (JSON) formats.
-- Generate plots of measurement data
+- Generate plots of measurement data.
-- Analytical functions and views can be easily extended based on its Model-View-Controller architecture
+- Analytical functions and views can be easily extended based on its Model-View-Controller architecture.

 ## Prerequisites
 RiverCatch requires the following Python packages: